 Momentum helps accelerate gradient descent by accumulating past gradients, allowing the optimizer to move faster in consistent directions and dampen oscillations.
-However, we can refine this idea further.
-Imagine rolling a ball down a hill; Momentum gives the ball inertia.
-But what if the ball could intelligently look slightly ahead before committing to its next move based purely on its current momentum and gradient?
-This is the core idea behind Nesterov Accelerated Gradient (NAG), sometimes called Nesterov Momentum.
+Nesterov Accelerated Gradient (NAG), sometimes called Nesterov Momentum, introduces a predictive element to further enhance optimization.
+Consider a ball rolling down a hill; Momentum provides the ball with inertia.
+What if the ball could intelligently look slightly ahead before determining its next move, rather than acting solely on its current momentum and gradient?
+This intelligent look-ahead mechanism is the primary idea behind NAG.

 Standard Momentum calculates the gradient at the current position θt−1 and then takes a large step in the direction of the updated accumulated gradient (momentum vt).